You are considered a transfer student if: (click here)

 • September - University Undergraduate Application for following year is posted online.

-• November 1 - Fall Enrollment Early Action Deadline for university academic programs.
+• November 1 - Early action deadline for university academic programs.
 Mason Gross decisions do not adhere to the early action timeline.
 Students who apply to Rutgers by November 1 will only receive a decision for academic majors by January 31.
 Due to the audition/interview and portfolio process Mason Gross applications will NOT post a decision by this date.

-• December 1 - Fall Enrollment Regular Action deadline for all Mason Gross Applicants.
-Mason Gross highly encourages all students, (first year, transfer and graduate) to submit their application and all supporting material no later than December 1.
+• December 1 - Regular action deadline for all Mason Gross Applicants.
+Mason Gross highly encourages students to submit their application and all supporting material no later than December 1.
 Applications received after December 1 may face difficulty with Audition scheduling and may delay notification of their admissions decision.
-Students who apply by December 1 will have first choice of audition dates/locations/times and also give themselves the best chance for admission by being part of the first group of applicants reviewed by our faculty and admissions committee.
+Students who apply by December 1 will have first choice of audition dates/locations/times and also give themselves the best chance for admission and scholarships by being part of the first group of applicants reviewed by our faculty and admissions committee.

-• December - March - Fall Enrollment Auditions for Music Dance and Theater both on campus and at regional locations.
-Audition appointments cannot be made until student's submit their application to the University.
+• December - March - Auditions for Music Dance and Theater both on campus and at regional locations.
+Audition appointments cannot be made or confirmed and portfolios will not be looked at until student's submit their application to the University.

-• January - April - Admission decision notifications for FALL enrollment sent to applicants on a rolling basis.
+• January - April - Admission decision notifications sent to applicants on a rolling basis.

 • February 1 - Recommended FAFSA submission deadline.